exoplatform/exo-documentation/docs/OnlyOffice.rst

 |image0|

-.. note:: OnlyOffice is 100% compatible with the following Microsoft Office document formats : docx, pptx and xlsx.

 eXo partnered with OnlyOffice to offer the enterprise-ready version of OnlyOffice editors to its customers along with the **commercial editions of eXo Platform**.
 Thus, eXo customers are required to purchase a